jones406/Homework-3-rpg/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

-No modifications needed to be made to the index.html file or the style.css file

 ## Modifications to the script.js file:
-The generateBtn variable and writePassword function were already included.
 I completed the generatePassword function by following this logic:
 1.	create variable for the final output: yourPassword
 2.	create variable for password length: pwdLength